Biorrith/Software-Teknologi/README.md

 	$ npm install body-parser

 With the libraries installed, we now move on to install the database.
 For this, we use mySQL.
-Install the bottom version on [this link.](https://dev.mysql.com/downloads/installer/):
+Install the bottom version on [this link.](https://dev.mysql.com/downloads/installer/)
+For the instalation,

 In mysql, chose "Create a new schema" and create one called alphamail